jellydator/ttlcache/Readme.md

 1. A item can store any kind of object, previously, only strings could be saved
 2. There is a option to add a callback to get key expiration
-3. The expiration can be either global or individual per item
+3. The expiration can be either global or per item
 4. Can exist items without expiration time
 5. Expirations and callbacks are realtime.
-Don't have a pooling time anymore, now it's done with a heap.
+Don't have a pooling time to check anymore, now it's done with a heap.